 This command has three required input parameters:

-Motor port - you can write the number of the motor, or use the "port" keyword to assign it by its letter;
+Motor port – you can enter the motor port directly or use the port keyword to select the motor by its letter.

 -